AI Alignment: Principles, Strategies, and the Path Forward

 • Adversarial Data Generation, where synthetic adversarial examples are created to stress-test the model’s behavior and train it to avoid undesirable responses.

-• Rule-Based Synthetic Data Generation involves creating data based on predefined ethical or task-specific principles, guiding the model to comply with explicit rules.
+• Rule-based synthetic data generation involves creating data based on predefined ethical or task-specific principles, guiding the model to comply with explicit rules.

 • Contrastive Fine-Tuning (CFT) generates both aligned and misaligned responses using a "negative persona" model, with feedback from both improving alignment by demonstrating what to avoid.
 This approach enhances model performance on helpfulness and harmlessness benchmarks without relying on costly human data.